 - raise awareness for DUI, victims of impaired driving, and the prevention of driving under the influence of alcohol.3

 Note that VIPs are not intended to shame, ridicule, or blame the offender in any way.
-The main aim is to educate the person and make him/her aware of the consequences of drinking and driving.4
+The main aim is to educate the person and make them aware of the consequences of drinking and driving.4

 As the MADD VIP website states, the intent is to: